-Customer experience is the top area where telcos must differentiate themselves from the digital competitors since most companies cannot boast high customer engagement metrics as suggests:
+Customer experience is the top area where telcos must differentiate themselves from the digital competitors since most companies cannot boast high customer engagement metrics as fresh data from Ericsson survey suggests:

 - An average smartphone consumer needs 4.1 days and 2.2 attempts on average to complete an interaction with a telco company.